 General Preparation of Manuscripts

 It is the responsibility of the author to write in standard grammatical English.
 All manuscripts must be typed double-spaced throughout (including references, table and figure legends) on a 8-1/2 x 11" (21.6 x 27.9 cm) layout.
 Font size should be 12 point Arial Narrow or Helvetica Narrow with one (1) inch (2.5 cm) margins at top, bottom, and both sides of all pages.
-Please submit all manuscripts with line numbers that restart on each page and number all pages consecutively, beginning with the title page.
+Please submit all manuscripts with continuous line numbers and number all pages consecutively, beginning with the title page.
 Place the page number in the upper right-hand corner of each page.
 Manuscripts will not be considered for review unless the above criteria are met.

 Arrange manuscripts in the following fashion beginning each section on a separate page: